1995 Atlantic hurricane season: Hurricane Tanya

 Early on October 27, a tropical wave developed into a tropical depression.
 The system strengthened into Tropical Storm Tanya later that day.
 Tanya initially tracked northeastward due to a shortwave trough, though an upper-level cyclone soon turned the storm toward eastward.
 Early on October 29, Tanya was upgraded to a hurricane.
 On the following day, a cold front to the west forced the cyclone to accelerate northeastward.
 Despite slightly cooler water, Tanya strengthened a bit more that afternoon, reaching its peak intensity with maximum sustained winds of 85 mph and a minimum barometric pressure of 972 mbar.
 That intensity was maintained until late on October 31, when the storm weakened as it traveled over cooler waters.
 Early on November 1, Tanya began to lose tropical characteristics while heading rapidly northeast towards the Azores.
 The system was downgraded to a tropical storm on November 1.
 That evening, Tanya became extratropical near the central Azores.
 The remnants turned northward and were absorbed by another extratropical cyclone early on November 3.

 In the Azores, Tanya tore roofs off houses and downed trees, and light posts flew through houses and buildings.
 One death by drowning was reported, as well as several injuries.
 The islands of Faial, Pico, São Jorge, and Terceira were hardest hit, where the storm sank numerous boats and knocked down trees and power lines, which severely disrupted electricity and telecommunications.
 Additionally, several houses were damaged and moderate crop losses were reported.

 Storm names

-The following names were used for named storms that formed in the north Atlantic in 1995.
-The names not retired from this list were used again in the 2001 season.
-This is the same list used for the 1989 season except Humberto, which replaced Hugo.
-Storms were named Humberto, Luis, Marilyn, Noel, Opal, Pablo, Roxanne, Sebastien, and Tanya for the first time in 1995 (and only, in the cases of Luis, Marilyn, Opal and Roxanne).
-This was the first time since forecasters began assigning Given names to tropical storms in 1953 that names starting with the letters O through T were used.
+The following list of names was used for named storms that formed in the north Atlantic in 1995.
+This is the same list used for the 1989 season, except for Humberto, which replaced Hugo.
+Storms were named Humberto, Luis, Marilyn, Noel, Opal, Pablo, Roxanne, Sebastien, and Tanya for the first (and in the cases of Luis, Marilyn, Opal, and Roxanne, only) time in 1995.